Design and architechture¶

 The probabilistic types are used by some algorithms, to provide more information about the confidence of each class value for an specific example.

-.
-This last column represents the probability of the example taking the class in the columnclass
+BinarySoftLabel.
+A dataset with two columns:exampleandprob.
+The columnprobrepresents the probability of the example being positive.MultiSoftLabel.
+A dataset with three columns:example,classandprob.
+This last column represents the probability of the example taking the class in the columnclass.

 Methods¶